In a nutshell:

-To this end we fully endorse and adhere to the Principles of Data Protection as set out in the Data Protection Act 2018.
+To this end we fully adhere to the Principles of Data Protection as set out in the General Data Protection Regulation (GDPR).

 1.Introduction to Data Protection and GDPR

-CCS registered with the Information Commissioners Office on 17 September 2012, registration No: Z3356691.
-The Data Protection Act 1998 requires every data controller who is processing personal data, to notify and renew their notification, on an annual basis.
+CCS registered with the Information Commissioners Office on 17 September 2018, registration No: Z3356691.
+The General Data Protection Regulation requires every data controller who is processing personal data, to notify and renew their notification, on an annual basis.
 Failure to do so is a criminal offence.

 Data privacy principles